Nagaland CM hopes good sense will prevail among people who seek new state | Politics

 "There will be no friendly contest between the two parties and we stand by the decision...
 We will support them in their seats and they will support us in ours," Rio said.

-The two parties will finalize the constituencies to be shared within this month and the NDPP will then announce the list of its candidates, said the CM said.
+The two parties will finalise the constituencies to be shared within this month and the NDPP will then announce the list of its candidates, said the CM said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)